elotroalex/chiens/_texts/translation.md

 - I ordered for my funeral
 - a herd of wild buffaloes
 - one hundred eunuchs, sacrifices, tumults
-- a flight of knives of jet of spears of red copper
+- a flight of knives, of jet, of spears, of red copper

 ---